Hong Kong Feature: Establishment during the 2019–2020 Hong Kong protests (2019–2020)

+Expansion (2021–present)

 In 2021, the outlet expanded its website, leading to a financial deficit.
 As of March 2021, the outlet had about 60,000 followers on Facebook and 20,000 followers on Instagram.
 A subscription model was launched starting 12 March, with a monthly fee of HK$86, accumulating about 400 subscribers along with five full-time journalists by July.
 Digital wallets were also linked to the writers' bylines on the website, allowing readers to fund journalists directly.
 By September 2021, the outlet had approximately 600 subscribers and around two dozen citizen journalists.
 A full subscription model was launched the following year, inspired by independent media outlets from China and Myanmar.

 On 23 January 2022, the physical bookstore Hong Kong Feature Territory was closed.
 In March, the outlet launched a print magazine titled Side B, focusing on social issues.
 The second edition, published in August, featured interviews with Ukrainians on the frontline of the Russo-Ukrainian War and a retrospective on pre-handover Hong Kong cinema.
-In December, the outlet published a non-fiction journal titled Deaf Voice in Court, featuring in-depth investigations into six court cases involving hearing-impaired individuals that journalists spent three years researching, including the 2019 Law Chun Kit assault case, to highlight the problems in legal interpretations for the hearing-impaired.
+In December, the outlet published a non-fiction journal titled Deaf Voice in Court, featuring in-depth investigations into six court cases involving hearing-impaired individuals that journalists spent three years researching, including HKSAR v.
+Law Chun Kit in 2019, to reveal the problems in legal interpretations for the hearing-impaired.
 Over 30 talks were held at independent bookstores that year to promote the book and raise awareness about the judicial rights of disabled individuals.

 In July 2023, a public survey conducted by Flow Magazine ranked the outlet fourth out of 19 major Hong Kong media outlets established before 2020 Hong Kong national security law, with a score of 2.82/5.
 In October 2023, the outlet published another non-fiction journal titled Hong Kong Craftsman (香港職人), featuring interviews with 25 local craftsmen conducted over two years.
 Alexander Cheung of Ming Pao found the book reflects on the swift disappearance of traditional artisans and celebrates their enduring skills and the vibrant legacy they leave behind, evoking a sense of inspiration.
 In September, Hong Kong Feature was one of 15 pro-democratic media outlets in Hong Kong whose journalists and their families received defamatory letters and death threats from individuals claiming to be patriots.